NCERT Solutions for Class 12 Physics Chapter 14 - Semiconductor Electronics Materials Devices And Simple Circuit

 Answer:

-When a p-n junction is forward biased, the negative voltage repels the electron toward junction and give them the energy to cross the junction and combine with the hole which is also being pushed by a positive voltage.
-This leads to a reduction in the depletion layer which means a reduction in potential barrier across the junction.
+When a p-n junction is forward biased, the negative voltage repels the electrons toward the junction and gives them the energy to cross the junction and combine with the holes which are also being pushed by a positive voltage.
+This leads to a reduction in the depletion layer, which means a reduction in the potential barrier across the junction.

 Hence correct option would be (c)